Cedar – Faith – Six of Evergreens (Wands)

 Genus: Cedrus – Family: Pinaceae

 Cedrus is native throughout the Mediterranean and the western Himalayan Mountains.
+They are evergreen trees that can reach 130ft in height with very thick trunks.
 There are only four “true” cedar species: Lebanon cedar, Atlas cedar, Deodar cedar and Cyprus cedar.
-All “Old World cedars” belong to the Pinaceae family.
+All “Old World cedars” belong to the Pinaceae (pine) family.

 Message: We are being reminded to have faith during a time of struggle.
 By staying true to ourselves everything will eventually sort itself out.
 By living in a world of absolutes, we limit our ability to see the bigger picture or appreciate the opportunities that are available to us now.
 The saying that “life is what happens when you’re busy making other plans” clearly applies.
 This is a time to reconnect with our core purpose to believe in our self and the laws of nature.